March 18th 2018

 Want to get your healthy eating back on track post-summer but don't know where to start?
 These 10 fad-free steps from Nutritional Therapist Eve Kalinik are all you need

 Here at GTG we've all got that back to school feeling, with fresh starts in the air - and that includes getting back on track with heathy eating, leaving the baguette habit in Provence where we found it and the margaritas in Ibiza.

-But we're not getting all puritanical about it - that way disater (not to mention grumpiness, unhealthiness and general lack of fun) lies.
+But we're not getting all puritanical about it - that way disaster (not to mention grumpiness, unhealthiness and general lack of fun) lies.
+We've talked about taking a transition period to ease us back in, but what next?
 For most of us, we just need to be reminded of what's important.
 We enlisted nutritional therapist Eve Kalinik to take healthy eating back to basics with these ten utterly doable, stick-on-the fridge rules.
 (Did she say wine?)